FredKSchott/pika-pack-builders/packages/plugin-ts-standard-pkg/README.md

 ## Result

 Unlike other build plugins, this plugin reads directly from your package `src/` directory.
-Make sure your code exists in a `src/` directory, with an `index.ts` file as the package entrypoint.
+Make sure your code exists in a `src/` directory, with an `src/index.ts` file as the package entrypoint.

 Other build plugins depend on a standard ES2018 distribution, so include this plugin early in your build pipeline for others to use.